The Second Coming? – (R Open minded): Parental guidance required.

 28You heard me say to you, ‘I am going away, and I am coming to you.’
 If you loved me, you would rejoice that I am going to the Father, because the Father is greater than I.29And now I have told you this before it occurs, so that when it does occur, you may believe.

-When I read Jesus’ words encouraging his disciples for what lies ahead, I sometimes wonder if a good proportion of today’s believers really understood what Jesus was getting at with the recorded teaching on the second coming.
+When I read Jesus’ words encouraging his disciples for what lies ahead, I sometimes wonder if a good proportion of today’s believers have really thought through what we are expected to do with Jesus’ recorded teaching on the second coming.

 Perhaps we should start by looking closely at the words from the start of today’s gospel.